-- To calculate the front setback in existing residential areas refer to the Building setbacks section 4.5.2.
-For side setbacks refer to the Building setbacks section 4.10.2. - Site coverage means the percentage of site area covered by buildings.
+- To calculate the front setback in existing residential areas refer to the Building setbacks section 4.5.2. - For side setbacks refer to the Building setbacks section 4.10.2. - Site coverage means the percentage of site area covered by buildings, excluding swimming pools

-4.10.1 Area requirements
+4.10.1 Area Requirements